Pneumatic Appendix

-An inflatable dinghy is a boat that is attached to your main boat, allowing you to sail up to 300 m away from it or from a shelter, in order to reach the harbor or the coast at anchor.
-With oars or motor, with a slatted floor, inflatable floor or solid floor, and whatever the boarding capacity, length or width you want, all the alternatives you are waiting for are available at the Best Price on comptoirnautique.com.
+An inflatable dinghy is a boat slaved to your main boat, enabling you to sail up to 300 m from it or from a shelter, to reach the harbor or the coast at anchor.
+Rowing or motoring, with slatted, inflatable or solid floor, and whatever the boarding capacity, length or width you want, all the alternatives you're looking for are available at Best Price on comptoirnautique.com.

-Comptoir Nautique offers a wide range of products, particularly from Plastimo: Horizon dinghy, Yacht PVC dinghy.
+Comptoir Nautique offers a wide range of products, notably from Plastimo: Horizon dinghy, Yacht PVC dinghy.
 Replenishment details are shown, and"in stock" products are indicated.

 Slide thumbnail